Samuel sits comfortably in the UK charts at #66 in 2025 — recognisable but not overwhelming. Your child may occasionally share their name.

 Common questions about the name Samuel

 Unlikely.
-With around 857 UK babies named Samuel per year, your child will almost certainly be the only Samuel in his class, and possibly the only one in the whole school.
+With around 768 UK babies named Samuel per year, your child will almost certainly be the only Samuel in their class, and possibly the only one in the whole school.

 The name Samuel has Hebrew origins and means "God has heard".
 Names with clear etymological roots tend to age well — they carry weight beyond fashion cycles and give children a story to tell about their name.